99 Bottles of OOP

 What Makes It Unique?

 We are practical people.
 We love beautiful code but we're committed to getting things done.
 99 Bottles of OOP enables both of these desires.
 It teaches a practical technique for getting things done that leads, naturally and inevitably, to beautiful code.

 This book contains an extended refactoring, and it details the rationale behind every change.
 It is a hands-on workbook rather than a list of theoretical ideas.
 It explains how to use the principles of object-oriented design to guide, not just the final arrangement of code, but each decision about what line of code to write next.

 It teaches the theory of what good OO looks like, but even better, it supplies step-by-step guidance about how to achieve it.

 The lessons work for programmers with a broad range of experience, from rank novice to grizzled veteran.
 The code examples are written in Ruby, but this book is not about Ruby--it's about object-oriented programming and design.
 Regardless of your background, applying these techniques will make your code easier to understand, simpler to change, and more satisfying to contemplate.

 What's In The Current Version?

-As of Feb 13, 2017, the current release is version 0.4, beta-3.
-This release contains all of the planned content, and is nearly 70,000 words long (longer than most novels, about average for a mystery, and, sadly, shorter than most thrillers).
+As of March 20, 2017, the current release is version 1.0.
+This is the complete book, and is nearly 70,000 words long (longer than most novels, about average for a mystery, and, sadly, shorter than most thrillers).